 - Cascade for multi-level change impact analysis (up to three levels of downstream effects)

-- Definely Enhance agentic AI system for 40-70% speed improvements
+- Definely Enhance agentic AI system for faster drafting workflows

 - Definely Draft for editing defined terms and cross-references without navigating away from the current clause